 This is when I started searching online, and found out that a cure for MS does exist!
 In many hospitals around the world, a treatment called HSCT (hematopoietic stem cell transplant) is achieving success in stopping the disease.
 In HSCT, high-intensity chemotherapy is first used to kill the person's immune system.
 Then the person's own stem cells are collected from their blood and get re-injected to restart the immune system with a clean slate.
 The stem cells don't know to attack the myelin sheath anymore, and the disease progression should stop.
 It's an extremely difficult treatment, with very real risks of life-threatening complications, and recovery can take many months.
 But it's Alex's best chance at stopping the disease from progressing further.
 In the most recent study from Spain, all patients who underwent HSCT and were not significantly disabled going into it, were able to successfully stop the disease!
 In fact, many patients have even been able to reverse a few of their symptoms.
 We are so incredibly hopeful that this treatment will be the cure we've been desperately praying for.

 Alex can't be accepted for a clinical trial in the US or Canada because they are currently not treating his specific form of the disease.
-Luckily, there are several clinics in the world which do treat the form of MS that Alex has, and we have chosen to travel to Israel to get treatment at Shaare Zedek hospital in Jerusalem, in just a few months.
+Luckily, there are several clinics in the world which do treat the form of MS that Alex has, and we have chosen to travel to Israel to get treatment at Shaare Zedek hospital in Jerusalem.
 The treatment costs $120,000 and will take approximately 2 months.
 Afterwards, Alex will need 3-6 months to get past the toughest symptoms, and then 1-2 years for his immune system to recover completely.
 Our biggest priority after the treatment will be to keep Alex home and safe from life-threatening infections until his immune system is strong enough to function well again.

 Our little family is doing our best to gather together the funds needed for this miracle treatment for Alex, but we could really use your help.
 Whether it's a prayer, words of encouragement, a facebook share, a small donation, or a bigger one - we would be incredibly grateful for your support!